yourh/DeepGraphGO/data/README.md

 * ppi_interpro.npz: the intepro binary feature of each protein in ppi_pid_list.txt
 * ppi_blastdb: the blastdb of ppi.fasta

-Please use the following commands to extract the archive:
+Please use the following commands to extract the archive if unzip command doesn't work:

 `pip install dtrx`